andrewgll/bincatexecve/README.md

-# bincatexecve
-execve /bin/cat shellcode
+#  shellcode with execve syscall and /bin/cat binary